WojtekKamilowski/CI_PP5_HSBS/README.md

 - E-commerce store functionalities inspired by <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

-- Parts of code based on or <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>
+- Parts of code based on <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

-- signals.py, forms.py & stripe_elements.js in the checkout app from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>
+- Elements of the checkout app from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>

 - JavaScript code to update quantity on click & move the screen back to the top of the books list from <a href="https://github.com/Code-Institute-Solutions/boutique_ado_v1">Code Institue's "Boutique Ado" Walkthrough Project</a>